How to get the best from your consultation

 Specially formulated with shade-specific ingredients to leave your hair feeling clean, light and glossy.

-Created to lock-in colour, add shine, hydrate and deep-condition your hair, the Everything Mask is the ultimate treatment for all.
+Created to lock-in colour, add shine, hydrate and deep-condition your hair, the Miracle Mask is the ultimate treatment for all.